• Skip to primary navigation

 Chicken Pot Pie Casserole in a white baking dish

-Chicken Pot Pie Casserole is total comfort food!
+Easy Chicken Pot Pie Casserole

-Chicken pot pie is a meal that everybody loves.
-Both kids and adults enjoy it, and when everything is all wrapped up in a casserole, it’s even easier to make and serve!
-No need to worry about buying or making a homemade pie crust because this easy dinner recipe uses refrigerated crescent rolls as a crust.
+Chicken pot pie is a great recipe that everybody loves.
+Both kids and adults enjoy it, and when everything is all wrapped up in a delicious casserole, it’s even easier to make and serve!

-This pot pie casserole is a filling and hearty meal.
+This classic chicken pot pie casserole is a filling and hearty meal.
 It’s very adaptable as you can alter the ingredients very easily, add in your other favorite things and omit anything that you can not eat.

 Chicken Pot Pie Casserole on a blue plate